In This Article

 Taking Legal Action After a Moped Accident in New York

 Finding the right personal injury attorney for you can take time, so it is best to start as soon as you can following an accident.
-Our motor vehicle accident lawyers will manage your case by:
+Our motor vehicle accident lawyers will manage your case by:- Finding evidence that you followed all of New York’s laws that govern moped owners, which proves that the crash was not your fault

 - Finding evidence that the at-fault party infringed on your rights through negligent or reckless behavior